chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ```
 ###
 ###
-Next, we'll add the histogram, compute features, concatenate them, and normalize them for the **surface normals** function `compute_normal_histograms`:
+Next, we'll add the histogram, compute features, concatenate them, and normalize them for the **surface normals** function `compute_normal_histograms`.
+Remember to aleter the range of the histograms here,as compared to the RGB histograms above. `0-255` was our range there, but here it will be from `-1 to 1`:

 ```py
 def compute_normal_histograms(normal_cloud):